kevinushey/configure/README.md

 The `configure` package tries to perform some of the most common configuration and cleanup steps automatically, to avoid overburdening the user when possible.
-In particular, all `.in` files discovered within the root, `R/`, and `src/` folders are automatically configured and cleaned up as required.
+In particular, all `.in` files discovered within the package top-level directory, `R/`, and `src/` folders are automatically configured and cleaned up as required.
 This implies that, in many cases, it should be sufficient for a user to write a `configure.R` script whose only purpose is to define configuration variables.

 As an example, the `configure` package uses itself to manage configuration.
 The file